First, some definitions:

 Every house wants a solid foundation.
 You’d not need your linesman gushing concrete, nor would you wish your bricklayer to figure on your plumbing.
-Thus why can we feel comfy with sensor, device or manufacturers of “things” providing the parts for an enterprise network?
+Thus why can we feel comfy with sensors, devices, or manufacturers of “things” providing the parts for an enterprise network?
 We shouldn’t.
 Thing vendors build things, and network vendors build networks.
 Additionally, every device vendor solely cares regarding their own device, which implies their own network.
-Deploying a network for one device sort adds complexity, adds cost, is very redundant and has the potential to make security holes.
+Deploying a network for one device sort adds complexity, adds cost, is very redundant, and has the potential to make security holes.

 Benefits of a Bottoms Up Network

 Enterprise IT and OT managers ought to think about the network first.
 It’ll serve you well and supply important advantages.
-And here are things to think about in creating a stable, scalable, secure, cost-efficient IoT access network that will meet the requirements an enterprise IoT ecosystem
+And here are things to think about in creating a stable, scalable, secure, cost-efficient IoT access network that will meet the requirements of an enterprise IoT ecosystem:

 - World-class backbone – enterprise-grade wired and wireless infrastructure.

 - Integrated front end – AP supporting best of Wi-Fi and IoT technologies (BLE, Zigbee, more…) with integrated coexistence technology to manage interference.

 - Converged back end – unified control and services management, permitting all IoT devices, from totally different vendors to be managed, designed and people that require, connected to relevant local or cloud services.
 An integrated rules engine that will use data from some “things” as triggers for actions in alternative “things” is additionally a large plus – but saved for an additional blog.